 Students who file the FAFSA before March 1, indicate on the FAFSA that they are interested in receiving work-study funds, and demonstrate financial need through their FAFSA may be eligible for the College Work-Study Program.
+Click here to watch a short informational video that provides an overview of the work-study program.

 - College Work-Study (CWS) subsidizes some student jobs with federal, state, and institutional funds